DimpleRogha/CarEvaluation/README.md

 # CarEvaluation
-It is a machine learning project which evaluates a car's accountability.
+It is a machine learning project which evaluates a car's accountability.<br>
+Author - Dimple Rogha